 Building a new home can be one of the most exciting, and stressful, events in your life.
 Mapping out the floor plan and dreaming of fixtures and finishes are some of the exciting parts.
 One of the not-so-exciting parts?
 Trying to figure out what foundation is right for you.
 Not only do you need to decide if you want a basement, crawlspace, or slab, but you also need to figure out how you’re going to support the foundation.
 Concrete piles are one of the most common choices in Manitoba – but is it always the right choice?

-Let’s take a look at why a screw pile foundation might be the perfect option for your new home.
+Let’s take a look at why a helical screw pile foundation might be the perfect option for your new home.

-Why Use Screw Piles Under a House?
+Why Use Helical Screw Piles Under a House?

 To be clear, we’re not here to bash other foundations.
 In fact, we’ll be the first to admit that there’s no foundation that’s “best” for every situation.

-Screw Piles Are Faster and Easier
+Helical Screw Piles Are Faster and Easier

 Concrete piles can be time-consuming to install and a big hassle.
 You need to excavate holes (leaving dirt to clean-up), form re-bar supports, pour concrete, and let it cure.
 Those steps add time and cost to your home build.

-Screw piles are installed by turning them into the ground like, well, a big screw.
+Helical screw piles are installed by turning them into the ground like, well, a big screw.
 Unless there’s obstructions that we can’t get around, screw piles don’t need excavation.
 There’s no concrete to pour, and no extra supports required.
 Once we install the screw piles to specifications (more on that in a bit), they’re ready to use!
 Simple, easy, and fast.

-Screw Piles Can Be Installed in Poor Quality Soil
+Helical Screw Piles Can Be Installed in Poor Quality Soil

 Manitoba, unfortunately, has some of the most challenging soil in Canada.
 In fact, our soil has the nickname “Manitoba gumbo”, because it can be so difficult to work with.